Melonl/Hexo-Theme-MoeIcarus/README.md

 ## ChangeLog

 **2020-5-22**
-* Added a switch to control moe-background in article detail page
+* Added a switch to control moe-background of article detail page
 * Added Valine comment plugin as the only comment plugin
 * Removed all other comment plugins because most of them are hard to use